On A Shady Acre Near Downtown Austin

 The Neill-Cochran House sits on just under one of its original 17 ½ acres, shaded now by pecan and oak trees.
 As the preservationists of one of the very few antebellum buildings open to the public in Austin, we invite you to retreat from the rush and constant change of the city and reflect on an architecture, style, and space from the Austin most of us have never known.

-We offer self-paced tours of the museum and collection Tuesdays-Saturdays from 1pm to 4pm.
+We are open to visitors Wednesday through Sunday from 1pm to 4pm.
 We also offer guided tours by prior appointment (contact us for details).
 By considering the visual and historical information available in the house and its furnishings, we interpret broadly across the aesthetics of 19th and early 20th American design, the individual lives of the house’s residents, and the socioeconomic history of the region through the 1950s.
 Our collections page highlights objects and furnishings of special interest and importance.
 In addition to our collection, we maintain multiple exhibits on permanent and rotating display highlighting areas of interest in local history and decorative arts.

 We especially welcome school, homeschool, and group tours by appointment.
 We can accommodate groups up to 100 individuals – see our group tours page for more information.